brandur/sorg/content/drafts/postgres-atomicity.md

 Atomicity (in the sense of "ACID") states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back.
 No in between states are allowed.
-For code running at scale in the messiness of the real world, it's a godsend.
+For code that needs to be resilient to the messiness of the real world, it's a godsend.

-Changes made by accidental bugs deployed to production are reverted instead of leaving databases in a permanently invalid state.
-You can rest easy knowing that although the long tail of dropped connections and other unexpected states that results from handling millions of requests may cause inconvenience, it won't scramble your production data.
+Instead of bugs that make it to production changing data and then leaving it permanently corrupt, those changes are reverted.
+The long tail of connections that are dropped midway from intermittent problems and other unexpected states while handling millions of requests might cause inconvenience, but won't scramble your data.

-Since joining a company that uses MongoDB and witnessing first-hand the operational catastrophe inherent to that, I've taken a keen interest in the subject of atomicity and data correctness.
-Most of us are uncomfortably aware of how fallible software is, so how are some databases able to offer such a strong guarantee?
+Having used MongoDB in production for a few years now and seeing first-hand the operational catastrophe inherent to using a non-ACID data store, I've taken a keen interest in the subject of data correctness.
+Software is fallible and there are a lot of things in a computer that can go wrong, so how are some databases able to offer such strong data guarantees?

-In particular, I've always appreciated Postgres's implementation, which offers powerful transactional semantics with very little noticeable overhead.
-But while it's something I've used, it's never been something that I understood.
-Arthur C. Clarke put it best with his third
+Postgres's implementation in particular is known to provide powerful transaction semantics with little overhead.
+And while I've used it for years, it's not something that I've understood.
+Arthur C. Clarke put it best:

+> Any sufficiently advanced technology is indistinguishable
+> from magic.

-law: "Any sufficiently advanced technology is indistinguishable from magic."
-Its boundaries are sufficiently opaque that I've been able to safely treat it as a black box, but how it does what it does has always been magic to me.
+The boundaries of Postgres are sufficiently opaque that it can be reliably treated as a black box, but to me, how it does what it does is magic.
+It was time to peer behind the curtain.

-As anyone who's looked at it can tell you, the Postgres source code can be a little overwhelming.
-Not to be deterred, I emailed my Postgres spirit guide [Peter Geoghegan][peter], and asked for a few pointers.
-I started to dig in.

-A few words of warning: Postgres is a moving target under active development.
-The code snippets here are accurate today, but will be less so as time marches on.
-Postgres is also a tremendously complex machine.
-I'm glossing over quite a few details for purposes of digestibility because if I didn't, this piece would be about a hundred pages long.
+This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some high-level concepts that are key to understanding it all.
+A word of warning before we begin: the Postgres source code is a little overwhelming, so I've glossed over a few details to make reading more digestible.

 ## Managing concurrent access (#mvcc)

-In a very naive database, multiple clients trying to access data at the same time would run into contention as one client modifies data while another is trying to access it.
-A naive solution to this problem might involve each client locking data it needs and having other clients wait on reads and writes until they're able to take out locks of their own.
-Most modern databases have a better way: MVCC.
+Say you build a simple database that reads and writes from an on-disk CSV file.
+When a single client comes in with a request, it opens the file and writes some information.
+Things are mostly working fine, but then one day you decide to enhance your database with a sophisticated new feature, multi-client support!
+The new implementation is immediately plagued by problems that are especially noticeable when two clients are trying to access data around the same time.
+One opens the CSV file, writes some data, and that change is immediately clobbered by a second client doing its own write.

+This is a problem of concurrent access and we address it by introducing _concurrency control_.
+There are plenty of naive solutions.
+We could ensure that any process takes out an exclusive lock on a file before reading or writing it, or push all operations through a single flow control point.
+Not only are these workarounds slow, but they won't scale up to allow us to make our database fully ACID-compliant.
+Modern databases have a better way: MVCC.

 Under MVCC (multi-version concurrency control), statements execute inside of a ***transaction***, and instead of overwriting data directly, they create new versions of it.
 The original data is still available to other clients that might need it, and any new data stays hidden until the transaction commits.
+Clients are no longer in direct contention, and data stays safely persisted because they're not overwriting each other's changes.

 When a transaction starts, it takes a ***snapshot*** that captures the state of a database at that moment in time.
-Databases will eventually remove obsolete data by way of a background "vacuum" process, but they'll only do so for information that's no longer needed by any open snapshots.
+To avoid the neverending accumulation of rows that have been deleted, databases will eventually remove obsolete data by way of a background "vacuum" process, but they'll only do so for information that's no longer needed by open snapshots.

 Postgres manages concurrent access with MVCC.
 Lets take a look at how it works.